Edward Lear

 He gave her twelve lessons in drawing and the use of watercolours.

 Lear only taught the Queen for three weeks.
-In 1849 another water-colourist William Leighton Leitch (1804-1883) became Victorias teacher, and the teacher of her children for 22 years.
+In 1849 another water-colourist William Leighton Leitch (1804-1883) became Victoria’s

 The Owl and the Pussy-cat